- Employment assistance through career exploration, resume writing and interview coaching

 - Continued follow up with clients

 Empowerment Services believes all people deserve to feel safe, be self-sufficient and gain opportunity and support needed to break the cycle of poverty.
 If you live in Tippecanoe, Benton, Carroll, Clinton, White and Warren counties and are struggling to afford or gain access to adequate educational or vocational services, we can help.
-Email or call us today at 765-742-0075 to speak with a team member.
+Schedule an appointment with a member of the Empowerment Services team, click the button below.

 STRIVE Workforce Development